x

 The commission is still working on a long-term plan to preserve other parts of the park from expected climate impacts.

-Day use of the park, Cama Center and cafe is still open.
+Day use of the park, Cama Center and cafe will remain open.

 KING 5's Eric Wilkinson contributed to this report.